People tend to connect with news sources they trust. As an author, you could be that news source.

 Is it worth taking the time to claim knowledge panels in Google?
 If you’re the owner of a brand with a knowledge panel, you can verify your relationship to that entity and at least influence some of the information provided in the panel.

-Steps to Claim Knowledge Panels in Google
+The Process to Claim Knowledge Panels in Google

-ow you’re ready to claim knowledge panels that relate to you, your brand, or entities that you represent in Google.
+Now you’re ready to claim knowledge panels that relate to you, your brand, or entities that you represent in Google.
 Here are some steps to get you started:

 1. Sign in to Your Google Account